 Air Blasters

-Air blasters are a must-have item, I personally have a few.
+Air blasters are a must-have item, I have a few.
 One I keep in my bag and one I keep at home.

-Rocket Air Medium: Amazon Rocket Air makes a few sizes, I prefer the small or medium for these smaller cameras.
+Rocket Air BlasterRocket Air Small: Amazon Rocket Air Medium: Amazon Rocket Air makes a few sizes; I prefer the small or medium for these smaller cameras.
 I like these more than any other air blaster because the fins allow you to set it upright on your desk or work area without it rolling around. |

 Micro-Fiber Cleaning Cloths

-This is a 6 pack.
-The cloths are more light and silky compared to some of the other microfiber cloths that I also have.
-This is good because you can just tuck them in various pouches of your camera bag without them taking up much space. |
+Micro-Fiber Cleaning Cloths 6-PackAvailable At: Amazon This is a six-pack.
+The cleaning cloths are lighter and silkier than some of the other microfiber cloths that I also have.
+This is good because you can tuck them in various pouches of your camera bag without them taking up much space. |

 Sensor Brushes

 The Sensor Cleaning BrushSensor Cleaning Brush Full Frame – Amazon Sensor Cleaning Brush APS-C / All Sizes – Amazon Try this to clean up general dust and lint from the sensor.
-This won’t work if you have liquid, a finger print or some type of oil on the sensor. |
+This won’t work if you have liquid, a fingerprint, or some type of oil on the sensor. |

 Extras